20 Healthy Vegan Soup Recipes

 vegan soups photo collage with title

 To me, soup season lasts all year long because healthy soups are easy to make, affordable, great for feeding crowds, and easy to reheat or freeze.
-Most of the time, I make a big pot of soup or chili and heat up the leftovers for lunches throughout the week.
+Most of the time, I make a big pot of soup or bean chili and heat up the leftovers for lunches throughout the week.

-The recipes listed below are chock full of veggies that will help achieve your daily veggie quota and provide your body with the vitamins, minerals, and antioxidants that it thrives on.
+The recipes listed below are chock full of veggies that will help you achieve your daily veggie quota and provide your body with the vitamins, minerals, and antioxidants that it thrives on.

 blue rimmed bowl full of white bean soup with chunks of bread in it

-Things I love most about vegan soups:
+Things I love most about vegan soups

 What kind of soup can vegans eat?